 top of page

-OTD: MICHAEL BRIDGES DEBUT
+OTD: MICHAEL BRIDGES BORN

 In the 1996/97 season, the forward emerged as one of the Premier League’s hottest young prospects.
 His first goal apparently came against Southend, although no one saw it (not even the Southend defenders apparently) in heavy fog at Roots Hall.